 The reality is this…

-Land and carrier based fast air is complimentary, it is not an either or argument and should not be presented as such.
+Land and carrier-based fast air are complementary, it is not an either-or argument and should not be presented as such.

 I am a supporter of carrier aviation but I like to think I can view it dispassionately and without bias.

 There is a strong case for CVF but I am concerned about its impact across the naval and wider defence budget and this leads me down the road of maximising capability whilst minimising cost.

 I have heard many people say they would rather have none than only 1 CVF but this seems to be an irrational argument given that the capability for force projection remains a discretionary one.

 Yes, of course with only 1 we could not guarantee availability and whilst the one and only CVF was in refit a requirement might pop up, sod’s law comes into play.
 The argument in favour of 2 also rests on the number of contracts placed but this is a simple cost v risk scenario, can we hedge against the risk?